nightscape/registry/README.md

     slideshow update

-to update your index for template packs and plugin shortcuts.
+to update your shortcut index for template packs and plugins.